ernestio/service-store/README.md

 ###service.set.mapping
 It receives as input a valid service with id, and it will update the service with the mapping field.

+###service.get.definition
+It receives as input a valid service with only the id or name as required fields.
+It returns a valid service definition.

+###service.set.definition
+It receives as input a valid service with id, and it will update the service with the definition field.

 ## Contributing

 Please read through our